KristoferKoehn/UniversalHoster/README.md

 # UniversalHoster
-A super simple DHCP-like application to facilitate server browsing in Godot (4.1.1) application (non-Mono and Mono compatible)
+A super simple DHCP-like application to facilitate server browsing in Godot (4.1.1) applications (non-Mono and Mono compatible)

 This tool came to me in a fever dream.
 It isn't done yet (but should work!)